-All final work is assessed by two examiners.
-Two examiners are appointed by the BoE to assess a thesis.
-They exchange views and discuss the assessment of the final work and the envisioned grade.
+All final work is assessed by two examiners (supervisor, responsible examiner).
+The two examiners are appointed by the BoE to assess a thesis completed within one of the FASoS programmes.

+In all FASoS programmes (except for BSc Global Studies), the appointed examiners exchange views and discuss the assessment of the final work and the envisioned grade (the intervision process).
 They have to agree on the grade and the argumentation leading to that grade, based on the comments given on the assessment form for final work.
-If they cannot reach an agreement, a third, senior examiner is appointed who will take a majority decision after hearing the opinions of the first two examiners.
+If they cannot reach an agreement, the programme director or the final work coordinator appoints a third, experienced examiner, with relevant expertise, who will take a majority decision after consulting the opinions of the first two examiners.

-If a student in the EPA, ALS/PSE, KLS/PSN, MS or GDS programme opts to do an internship, the internship work is assessed by both the internship organisation and a faculty examiner.
+If a student in the EPA, MSDC or GDS programme opts to do an internship, the internship work is assessed by both the internship organisation and a faculty examiner.
 The internship (evaluation) report, and the internship thesis are assessed by two appointed faculty examiners and the above procedure applies.